andrewcooke/spokes/README.md

   central radial spoke (offset 0).

   I write these patterns omitting the the reflected spokes (but including the middle spoke).
-So Crow's foot can be written as 2,0A.
+So Crow's Foot can be written as 2,0A.

 * **B**: Patterns which are symmetric with an even number of spokes (so without a central radial spoke).
 A very common example is 3